albertbuchard/one-more-epub-converter/README.md

 # one-more-epub-converter

-Client-side EPUB → TXT / printable HTML converter that runs entirely in the browser using Pyodide.
+Client-side EPUB → TXT / printable HTML converter that runs entirely in the browser using epub.js.
 Designed for Cloudflare Pages (static hosting only) with an optional Docker Compose setup for local use.

 ## Cloudflare Pages